-You see this advice all the time, and I whole-heartedly disagree.
+I see this advice all the time, and I whole-heartedly disagree.
 There are several storylines in those four earlier seasons that you’ll need to see first, despite the fact that Series 5 was designed for new viewers.
 It’s a lot like the TV movie in that respect.
-And the fact that the Series 5 opening insinuates the the Doctor is imaginary.
+And the fact that the Series 5 opening insinuates the the Doctor is actually his companion's imaginary friend.
 Don't ask.

 So... where to start?
 Well, I have a recommendation of four episodes to begin with.
 At the very least, if you’re reading this, I ask you to give these four episodes a chance.
 I guarantee that at least one of them should strike your fancy.

 Not only is it an amazing episode, it’s a stand-alone episode that follows the journey of Sally Sparrow, an average young woman who finds herself drawn into a strange series of events involving scary statues and an odd man appearing on random DVDs.
 It’s a few seasons in, but watching Sally learn about the Doctor is a great way to learn about the series in and of itself.
 This is the episode that many Whovians use to get their friends hooked.